openflexo-team/openflexo-http/src/site/GettingStarted.md

 ### Package a server

 One easy way to package the server is to use a build tool, gradle for instance.
-Here is an example of a gradle buid file that packages the server and a handfull of connectors:
+Here is an example of a gradle build file that packages the server and a handful of connectors:

 ```gradle
 group 'org.openflexo.test'